Exclusive: Data center company Telx explores $2 billion sale - sources

 The company owns 20 data centers, including three major ones in New York City.
 Its customers range from small businesses that only need half of a cabinet in data centers to global companies requiring a full-floor lease.

-Earlier on Monday, Lightower Fiber Networks, a fiber company that is also owned by Berkshire Partners and ABRY partners, bought Fibertech Networks from Court Square Capital Partners for $1.9 billion.
+Earlier on Monday, Lightower Fiber Networks, a fiber company that is also owned by Berkshire Partners and ABRY partners, bought Fibertech Networks from Court Square Networks for $1.9 billion.

-(This corrected version of the story changes Court Square Networks to Court Square Capital Partners, last paragraph)

 (Reporting by Liana B. Baker and Greg Roumeliotis; Editing by Ken Wills)